ezhongguo/NYC-Motor-Vehicle-Collisions/README.md

 **Project Workflow:**
 * Data Acquisition
   * Download the dataset using the wget command.
-  * rename and preprocess the dataset.
+  * Rename and preprocess the dataset.
 * Data Wrangling & Cleaning
   * Create a fact table named "Crashes" and import all data.
   * Select and clean columns to streamline the dataset.